josdejong/typed-function/README.md

     is similar to `typed.addType` as well, except it should be the name of an arbitrary type that has already been added (rather than just a boolean flag)

--   `typed.ignore(name: string newStatus?: boolean): boolean`

-    If this function is called with a boolean argument newStatus, sets the type of the given name to be ignored or not, according to newStatus, when creating a typed function or determining the type of a value.

-    In any case, returns the ignored status of the type prior to this call.

-    This can be useful to filter signatures when creating a typed function.
-    For example:

-    ```js
-    // a set with signatures maybe loaded from somewhere
-    var signatures = {
-      'number': function () {...},
-      'string': function () {...}
-    }

-    // we want to ignore a specific type
-    const prevStatus = typed.ignore('string', true);

-    // the created function fn will only contain the 'number' signature
-    var fn = typed('fn', signatures);

-    // go back to the previous status for 'string'
-    typed.ignore('string', prevStatus);
-    ```

 -   `typed.clear(): void`

     Removes all types and conversions from the typed instance.
 Note that any